Complexity of a linearized augmented Lagrangian method for nonconvex minimization with nonlinear equality constraints: Introduction

+Another augmented Lagrangian-based method is Algencan \cite{AndBir:08}.
+This method can handle problems with equality and inequality constraints and its complexity analysis was recently published in \cite{BirMar:20}.
+It has been proved that an $\epsilon$- first-order solution of the original problem can be obtained in $\mathcal{O}(|\text{log}(\epsilon)|)$ outer iterations when the penalty parameter is bounded.
+However, it should be noted that in Algencan the penalty parameter is increasing and therefore its boundedness does not seem to be guaranteed.
+Moreover, Algencan also considers the full augmented Lagrangian in the subproblem, which is highly nonconvex due to the nonlinearity of the constraints, similar to Proximal AL in \cite{XieWri:21}.
+Therefore, solving the subproblem in Algencan is also very difficult and lead to high computational complexity in terms of Jacobian evaluations.

+Furthermore, \cite{SahEft:19} proposed an augmented Lagrangian-based method for solving nonsmooth nonconvex problems with nonlinear equality constraints.
+The authors considered the computation of an inexact solution of the nonconvex subproblem, whose objective is based on the full augmented Lagrangian, and introduced a sufficiently decreasing stepsize for updating the dual variables to ensure their boundedness.
+The convergence analysis showed that this inexact augmented Lagrangian method achieves an $\epsilon$-first-order solution within $\mathcal{O}(\epsilon^{-4})$ Jacobian evaluations, assuming the penalty parameter scales as $\mathcal{O}(\epsilon^{-1})$.

+Recently, \cite{ElbNecPan:25} introduced the Linearized Perturbed Augmented Lagrangian (LPAL) method for solving nonsmooth nonconvex problems with nonlinear equality constraints.
+LPAL perturbs the augmented Lagrangian by scaling the dual variables with a sub-unitary parameter and linearizes the smooth parts of the objective and constraints at each iterate in a Gauss–Newton fashion, while keeping the nonsmooth term.
+This yields a convex subproblem that is simple to solve.
+Its solution becomes the next primal iterate, followed by a perturbed dual ascent step.
+Under a new constraint qualification condition, the authors establish boundedness of the dual iterates and prove convergence to an $\epsilon$-first-order solution in $\mathcal{O}(\epsilon^{-3})$ Jacobian evaluations.

-A different approach, that does not rely on the augmented Lagrangian framework, is presented in \cite{MesBau:21,TraDie:10} and is called Sequential Convex Programming (SCP).
+A different approach, that does not rely on the augmented Lagrangian framework, however still related to our work in the sense that it linearizes the nonconvex terms, is presented in \cite{MesBau:21,TraDie:10} and is called Sequential Convex Programming (SCP).
 This method solves a sequence of convex approximations of the original problem by linearizing the nonconvex parts of the objective and of the functional constraints and preserving the structures that can be exploited by convex optimization techniques.
 In this case the subproblem has a (strongly) convex objective and linear constraints, for which efficient solution methods exist, e.g., \cite{GraBoy:14,NecKva:15}.
 However, to the best of our knowledge, SCP methods converge under mild assumptions only locally \cite{MesBau:21,TraDie:10}.